Filipino Chicken Adobo (Chicken Cooked in Soy Sauce and Vinegar)

 Instructions

-- Combine the soy sauce, vinegar, water, garlic, bay leaves, onion, pepper, and ground Chipotle pepper (if using) to make the Adobo mixture.
+- While chicken browns, combine Low-Sodium Soy Sauce, white wine vinegar, water, minced or crushed garlic, bay leaves, coarse black pepper, and pinch of Ground Chipotle Pepper (if using) to make the sauce.

-- Serve the browned chicken with some of the sauce spooned over.
+- Serve chicken with the reduced sauce spooned over and extra sauce on the side.

 Notes

-Low-sodium soy sauce or Tamari is best, since the sauce gets reduced; use gluten-free soy sauce if needed.
+Low-sodium soy sauce or Tamari is best for this, since the sauce gets reduced; use gluten-free soy sauce if needed.

-Recipe adapted from Mark Bittman's recipe (affiliate link) as well as advice from some food blogger friends.
+Recipe adapted from Mark Bittman's recipe as well as advice from some food blogger friends.

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.